-The average Teacher attendance rate including medical leave and illness absences was 97%.
+The average Teacher attendance rate including medical leave, and illness absences was 95%.

-Throughout 2021, there was a 70% retention of full-time teachers.
+Throughout 2022, there was an 70% retention of full-time teachers for 2022.
 Teachers who left the school pursed new professional options.

 9. Student Attendance and Management of Non-attendance